Rehearse Your Future

 – W.W.
 Atkinson

-It is always a good thing to recognize thoughts and emotions that hamper your spiritual growth, but it is also important not to dwell on this negativity.
-You begin a positive approach by imagining and contemplating the love and goodness of God.
-By venerating divine values and spiritual meanings, you push aside your negative thoughts, you crowd them out.
-Instead of fighting negative forces, let your inner Spirit consume them with love.
+It is always good to recognize thoughts and emotions that hamper our spiritual growth, but it is also important not to dwell on them.
+We begin a positive approach by imagining and contemplating the love and goodness of God, and by having unwavering faith in this love and goodness.

 The dramas that are enacted within, make you what you are without.